Nyamweya1/demo-repo/README.md

 #Demo

-Add some description about project in general
+Add some description about project in general.
+Alas